lino-framework/lino/docs/admin/datamig.rst

 This will create a file :file:`dYYYMMDD.py` in your local `fixtures` directory (YYYYMMDD being the current date).
-Note that the script will refuse to overwrite an existing file.
+The script will refuse to overwrite an existing file.
 If you need more than one dump on the same day, then we suggest to rename the dYYYYMMDD.py to dYYYYMMDDa.py)